BradleyA/Linux-admin/cluster-command/README.md

 # cluster-command

 This script runs a command from a set of predefined commands on hosts.
 The hostnames of the hosts are found in a file with one hostname per line.
-Lines in the file that begin with a # are comments.
-The defualt location for the hostfile, cluster-command.txt, is /usr/local/bin.
-A different path and hostname file can be entered on the command line as the second argument.
+Lines in this file that begin with a # are comments.
+The defualt location for this cluster command host file, cluster-command.txt, is /usr/local/bin.
+A different path and cluster command host file can be entered on the command line as the second argument.

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!